Unbiasing Fermionic Quantum Monte Carlo with a Quantum Computer: Experimental Implementation via Shadow Tomography

 \subsection{Partitioned Shadow Tomography}

-As we discussed in \app{shadow_tomo_overlap}, shadow tomography using the N-qubit Clifford group can be used to simultaneously estimate \(M\) wavefunction overlaps using a number of samples that scales logarithmically in \(M\).
+As we discussed in \app{shadow_tomo_overlap}, shadow tomography using the $N$-qubit Clifford group can be used to simultaneously estimate \(M\) wavefunction overlaps using a number of samples that scales logarithmically in \(M\).
 However, performing these measurements on a NISQ devices can be challenging because of the required circuit depth.
 Alternative choices of the ensemble of random unitaries, \(\mathcal{U}\), can alleviate this difficulty.
 In \citen{Huang2020-us}, Huang et al.\ consider a second choice of \(\mathcal{U}\) where the unitaries \(U \in \mathcal{U}\) are instead chosen to be tensor products of single-qubit Clifford operators.
 This choice leads to especially simple circuits.
 In the worst case, however, it requires a number of measurements scaling exponentially with the locality of the operators to be estimated.

 In the experiments performed in this work, we found it useful to interpolate between these two extremes.
 Specifically, we use an ensemble of random circuits \(\mathcal{U}\) consisting of tensor products of random Clifford circuits on \(N / 2\) qubits.
 In this section, we explain how the the techniques for overlap estimation we presented in \app{shadow_tomo_overlap} can be generalized to this case. \citen{Huang2020-us} explains how each choice of \(\mathcal{U}\) has an associated norm which can be used to bound the variance of the estimators derived from the classical shadow.
-We do not work out the norm for our partitioned shadow tomography here.
+We do not work out the norm or the associated bounds on the number of measurements for our partitioned shadow tomography here.
 Instead, we merely note that it performed well in practice and leave this elaboration for a future work.

 Recalling and simplifying the expression in \eq{channel_inverse_particular}, we have

 We can use an expression like the one from \eq{channel_inverse_n_clifford} to apply the inverse channel, but first we need to specify some notation.
 We take a partitioning of the \(N\) qubits into \(P\) parts.
 Let \(N_1, N_2,...
 N_P\) be the number of qubits in each part of the partition.
 We consider a shadow tomography protocol that applies a randomly selected \(N_p\)-qubit Clifford to each part, \(p \in \{1, 2, ...
 P\}\).
 Thus, we have